 Glide over the crystal blue water of Lake Tahoe on a paddleboard.
 The best times to go are in the morning when the lake is nice and calm or late in the evening after hitting the slopes.
 Our favorite rental spots are Tahoe City Kayak or West Shore Sports.

 Lake Tahoe is a big biking community and there are options for everyone!
-If you’re with the family or looking to take a leisurely cruise, check out the paved bike path along the Truckee River that starts in Olympic Valley and brings you right to the shores of Lake Tahoe in Tahoe City.
+If you’re with the family or looking to take a leisurely cruise, check out the paved bike path along the Truckee River that starts in Palisades and brings you right to the shores of Lake Tahoe in Tahoe City.
 Looking for more of an adventure?
 Grab a mountain bike and hit one of the many downhill or cross-country trails in North Lake Tahoe.

 Elevate your spring by hiking to a destination that offers stellar views of Lake Tahoe and beyond.
-Some of our favorite trails are right here in Olympic Valley.
+Some of our favorite trails are right here in Palisades.
 Shirley Canyon, near the base of The Village at Palisades Tahoe, has some of the most spectacular waterfalls in the area.
 The best time to check them out is in the spring as the snow begins to melt and falls are raging!

 Cruise the Lake Tahoe shoreline this spring and bask in the California sunshine.
 Traveling by boat is a one-of-a-kind experience, especially in the spring when boat traffic is at a minimum.
 For private charters or sailing cruises, reserve an adventure with Tahoe Sailing Charters.
 Or book a spot on the iconic Tahoe Gal for a jaunt across Tahoe to Emerald Bay, a National Landmark.
 Please note: reservations are highly recommended due to the new reduced seating.